 Lack of transparency is very evident in the way that Income At Home markets their business and this was one of the points that our reader was concerned about.

-Other Concerns Expressed About Income At Home
+Other Concerns Discovered In my Income At Home Review

-- The representative makes it sound like there is minimal investment and that you can use the corporate website to build your business.
+- The representative makes it sound like there is a minimal investment and that you can use the corporate website to build your business.

-- Unless you have a large list of family, friends and colleagues to contact in order to recruit them into your business you’ll need to purchase leads and a lead capture website.
+- Unless you have a large list of family, friends, and colleagues to contact in order to recruit them into your business you’ll need to purchase leads and a lead capture website.